iterative/dvc.org/content/docs/command-reference/remote/default.md

 - `-u`, `--unset` - unset the current default remote from a config file.

-- `--system` - save or only read remote configuration to the system config (e.g.
+- `--system` - save or only read remote configuration to/from the system config file (e.g. `/etc/xdg/dvc/config`) instead of `.dvc/config`.

-  `/etc/xdg/dvc/config`) instead of `.dvc/config`.
+- `--global` - save or only read remote configuration to/from the global config file (e.g. `~/.config/dvc/config`) instead of `.dvc/config`.

-- `--global` - save or only read remote configuration to the global config file (e.g. `~/.config/dvc/config`) instead of `.dvc/config`.
+- `--project` - save or only read remote configuration to/from the project's config file (`.dvc/config`) (this is the default behavior).

-- `--project` - save or only read remote configuration to the project's config file (`.dvc/config`) (this is the default behavior).
+- `--local` - save or only read remote configuration to/from the Git-ignored local config file (located in `.dvc/config.local`) instead of `.dvc/config`.

-- `--local` - save or only read remote configuration to the a local [config file](/doc/command-reference/config) instead of `.dvc/config`.
-It is located in `.dvc/config.local` and is Git-ignored.
-This is useful when you need to specify private config options in your config that you don't want to track and share through Git (credentials, private locations, etc).
+  This is useful to save private remote config that you don't want to track and share with Git.

 - `-h`, `--help` - prints the usage/help message and exit.